 - This is a trick I learned from Food Network years ago (sorry don’t remember what show it was).
 You’ll need to pat dry the steak with paper towels on both sides to remove all additional moisture.
 Once the steak is dry, then you can coat it with the steak rub.

 Ready to be a steak cooking whiz?
-Try this recipe out and let me know what you think!
+Try this recipe out and let me know what you think in the comments below!

 Cocoa Rubbed Steak